Sign up to our Newsletter

 Joint Degrees

-Yale Law School offers students the opportunity to pursue a graduate or doctorate along with a J.D.
+Yale Law School also offers students the opportunity to pursue a graduate or doctorate along with a J.D.
 Some joint degrees include:

 • J.D.–M.A.
 (Master of Arts)